Skip to content

 Running a Hospice agency business requires a lot of documentation and record maintenance of patients.
 Talk to software vendors and select the right software.
 For accounting purposes, you can check our guide on Best Online Accounting Software for Small Business Owners.

 Networking is extremely useful in promoting the hospice business.
 Especially, to create a relationship with the local medical community.
 Build relationships with doctors, hospitals, and nursing homes, and let them know about your services.
-Attend and conduct seminars and workshops in making people aware of hospice services.
+Attend and conduct seminars and workshops to make people aware of hospice services.

 Advertise in local newspapers and magazines.
 Create a website and make your presence felt online.
 Also, make a profile on popular social media platforms and keep on posting activities of your hospice agency.